danbev/learning-nodejs/README.md

 The -j is the number of processes to use.

 #### Mac firewall exceptions
-On mac you might find it popping up dialogs about the firwall blocking access to the 'node' and 'cctest' applications when running the tests.
-You can add exceptions by pointing to the 'node/node' executable and 'node/out/Release/cctest'.
+On mac you might find it popping up dialogs about the firwall blocking access to the `node` and `cctest` applications when running the tests.
+You can add exceptions by pointing to the `node/node` executable and `node/out/Release/cctest`.
 Just adding this comment as it was not obvious at the time which node executable to exclude.